Discworld (world): Counterweight Continent

 The Counterweight Continent is situated on the opposite edge of the Discworld from the Unnamed Continent and Klatch.
 It is smaller than these other two landmasses but acts as a counterweight because its crust is made up largely of gold and octiron, both dense, heavy metals.
 It is (roughly) comma-esque in shape, and the tip of the comma extends all the way up to the ice cap at the Hub.
 Its closest point to the Unnamed Continent is about 15 mi away but, as the channel is under an ice cap, it is often referred to as an isthmus.
 The cultures of the Counterweight Continent are a play upon those of Earth's Far East, or at least Western perceptions of it.
 In a pun on the Orient, it is also known as the Aurient, from the Latatian (Latin) word 'aurum' (gold), meaning 'the place where gold comes from'.

 The Agatean Empire is the home of Twoflower and the Luggage.
-The country was first mentioned in the very first Discworld novel The Colour of Magic, but was not explored: its main role was as the place from which Twoflower had come.
+The country was mentioned in the first Discworld novel The Colour of Magic, but was not explored: its main role was as the place from which Twoflower had come.
 It appeared in a brief segment of Mort, and was the setting for most of Interesting Times.

 The Agatean Empire is similar to feudal Japan or Imperial China, most obviously in the vast wall that surrounds it, and the belief that anyone from outside the Empire must be an invisible vampire ghost (probably a play on gwailo, lit. ghost man).
 The name is a pun on the term "Jade Empire," referring to ancient China.
 The capital of the Empire is Hunghung and the biggest port (and only one mentioned) is Bes Pelargic.
 However, in Mort, Bes Pelargic was depicted as the Agatean capital, as Mort travelled there for the death of the Grand Vizier Nine Turning Mirrors.

 The crust of the Agatean Empire is composed largely of gold, octiron and other heavy metals.
 Exchange rates between the Ankh-Morpork dollar and the Empire's currency, the rhinu, has never been established because the solid gold coins are worth significantly less on the Counterweight Continent than on the Sto Plains.
 Because of the readily-availability of gold, the Counterweight Continent is comparable to the Roundworld's African Mali Empire.
 Gold is such a ubiquitous metal in the Agatean Empire that it has taken on the role of lead as a material for roofing and plumbing; gold is only used for small denominations of the rhinu, whilst larger denominations such as ten rhinu are issued in the form of paper notes.

 Large amounts of octiron make Agatean Empire home of the rare sapient pear trees.
 The wood of this tree is used to build luggages.